athieriot/hubot-yammer/README.md

 ## Description

-This is the [Yammer](http://www.yammer.com) adapter for hubot that allows you to send a message to your Hubot and he will reply to you.
+This is the [Yammer](http://www.yammer.com) adapter for hubot that allows you to send a message to him with Yammer and he will happily reply the same way.

 ## Installation